People say that university is different from high school. You have to be responsible for your own learning process, as well as the work.

 Help from anyone else will be useless if you don’t work on yourself.
 Readings can take much of your time and I understand that some of us have commitments other than our studies at the university, but readings can help us a lot!

 Preparing ahead of time before attending classes gives you the opportunity to think critically in class.
-There are also some readings that you might not understand but knowing the topics will help you understand better when the professors explains it to you.
+There are also some readings that you might not understand, but knowing the topics will help you understand better when the professor explains it to you.

 Those are some tips for you to prepare yourself for first-year lectures.
 You don’t have to be too nervous because everyone understands that you still have a lot to learn in your first year.